-After downloading the short-form mobile video app and creating an account, spend some time browsing the two main feeds to get a sense of how users engage with the platform.
+After downloading the app and creating a business account, spend some time browsing the two main feeds to understand how users engage with the platform.
 This is especially important if you eventually plan to use TikTok as a marketing channel.

-Once you’ve spent time observing the landscape and determined your brand is ready for TikTok marketing, you can tap into the power of hashtags — and hashtag challenges — to get your posts noticed.
-Here, you can use the best practices you’ve honed on other networks, such as Twitter, where you already know not to overuse hashtags if you want to optimize engagement.
+Tap into the power of hashtags — and hashtag challenges — to get your videos noticed.
+You can use the best practices you’ve honed on other networks, such as Twitter, where you already know not to overuse hashtags if you want to optimize engagement.
 (Although TikTok makes it harder for brands to get in trouble here as captions are limited to just 100 characters — so choose them wisely.)
-Hashtags will help with your TikTok SEO when users are searching for content, like the very branded videos you’re creating.
+Hashtags will help with your TikTok SEO when users are searching for content, like the branded videos you’re creating.

-Where one real opportunity for discovery lies is in hashtag challenges, which are wildly popular on TikTok.
-See above with Apodaca.
+One real opportunity for discovery lies in wildly popular hashtag challenges.
 Brands have the option of both participating in existing challenges and creating their own.
-If they can succeed with the latter — like Chipotle with the #LidFlipChallenge and #GuacDance, Pepsi with the #SwagStepChallenge, and Nike with #MagicBoots — they’ll be true masters of TikTok marketing.
+If they can succeed with the latter — like Scotts’s #DoTheScottsSlide dance challenge and sweepstakes or Calvin Klein’s #OnlyInMyCalvins “strike a pose” challenge — they’ll be true masters of TikTok marketing.

-Like other social platforms, TikTok has big-name influencers like Charli D’Amelio, Addison Rae, and Zach King, who boast huge reach and devoted followers.
-These top influencers may be out of the price range of your brand’s TikTok marketing budget — at least to start — but there are plenty of other influential TikTok users with followers interested in your brand.
+Like other social platforms, TikTok has big-name influencers like the aforementioned Charli D’Amelio, Addison Rae, and Zach King, who boast huge reach and devoted followers.
+These top influencers may be out of the price range of your brand’s TikTok marketing budget — at least to start — but plenty of other influential TikTok users have followers interested in your brand.

 You may have to start somewhat small, but as your audience grows, so will your prestige and bargaining power — if you’re creating valuable content with the right influencers, that is.
 In this case, it’s the same as any other social media platform.